Jollywatt/typst-fletcher/src/main.typ

 ///   		.map(θ => edge((0,0), (1,1), θ, bend: θ, ">->", label-side: center))
 ///   		.join()
 ///   })
 ///
+/// - label (content): Content for the edge label.
+See the
+///   #param[edge][label-pos] and #param[edge][label-side] options to control
+///   the position (and #param[edge][label-sep] and #param[edge][label-anchor]
+///   for finer control).
+///
+/// - label-side (left, right, center): Which side of the edge to place the
+///   label on, viewed as you walk along it from base to tip.
+///
+///   If `center`, then the label is placed directly on the edge and
+///   #param[edge][label-fill] defaults to `true`.
+When `auto`, a value of
+///   `left` or `right` is  automatically chosen so that the label is:
+///    - roughly above the connector, in the case of straight lines; or
+///    - on the outside of the curve, in the case of arcs.
+///
 /// - label-pos (number): Position of the label along the connector, from the
 ///   start to end (from `0` to `1`).